Training Outcomes Within Your Budget!

 c) Layers and overlaps: By capturing translucent objects like overlapping leaves and flower petals with backlighting, you create an ethereal blend of colours and forms.
 Using thinly sliced fruits in this manner also offers a multi-layered visual experience.

-Drops and reflections
+Drops and Reflections

 Power of a drop and reflection is exponential in macro world.
 Let’s understand it better